rahullour/myProjects/README.md

-# This repo contains my some projects which i have created in my college life till now :)
+# This repository contains projects which i have created in my college life.